 Finland Dress Code

 Working abroad sounds like an adventure to many people.
-However, job search in Finland requires more than just the obvious Finland CV writing and translation - it requires thorough preparation.
-You will face issues that probably did not even cross your mind when you start planning to go for a job in Finland.
+However, job search in Finland requires more than just the obvious Finland cover letter and Finland CV writing and translation - it requires thorough preparation. - it requires thorough preparation.
+You will face issues that probably did not even cross your mind when you start planning employment in Finland.

 Do not underestimate the impact the Finland dress code can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 It is important to demonstrate at the job interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have